ClaireGuerin/coding-challenge-hanno/README.md

 ## Roadmap

 Next step for this program is a visualization of the movement of individuals on the grid, with individual vigilance and gird cell resources apparent.
 A full GUI would eventually be useful.
+In later steps, testing for compatibility with other OS and distros would be ideal.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.